 - 12.4.1 National planning policy places significant weight on the need to support economic growth and productivity.
-It supports sustainable rural tourism that benefits business in rural areas, communities, visitors and which respects the character of the countryside. - 12.4.2 The Council will work positively and proactively with the Lake District National Park Authority, Cumbria Tourism, National Trust, Forestry England and other tourism organisations and developers in marketing, co-ordinating and managing the development of the borough's offer and to maximise the 'Lake District Coast' brand. - 12.4.3 The Local Plan seeks to direct new tourism development to the most sustainable locations in the borough.
-The Development Strategy and Policy T1PU sets out the hierarchy for sustainable development for both visitor attractions and accommodation. - 12.4.4 In respect of overnight and longer stay visitor accommodation new build should be directed to the towns and Local Service Centres.
+It supports sustainable rural tourism that benefits business in rural areas, communities, visitors and which respects the character of the countryside. - 12.4.2 The Council will work positively and proactively with the Lake District National Park Authority, Cumbria Tourism, National Trust, Forestry England and other tourism organisations and developers in marketing, co-ordinating and managing the development of Copeland's offer and to maximise the 'Lake District Coast' brand. - 12.4.3 The Local Plan seeks to direct new tourism development to the most sustainable locations in Copeland.
+The Development Strategy and Policy T1 sets out the hierarchy for sustainable development for both visitor attractions and accommodation. - 12.4.4 In respect of overnight and longer stay visitor accommodation new build development should be directed to the towns and Local Service Centres.
 The development of overnight and long stay visitor accommodation below the Local Service Centre tier should be restricted to the diversification and change of use of existing buildings.
-A more flexible approach may be taken for temporary accommodation including caravan and campsites, (Policy T3PU) that have less impact on the local environment and character of an area. - 12.4.5 Proposals outside of sustainable settlements that require existing place bound assets, such as water based or forest activities or are for a change or diversification of existing use will be considered where they provide valuable economic, social and health benefits and improve the tourism and life-style offer.
+A more flexible approach may be taken for temporary accommodation including caravan and campsites, (Policy T3) that have less impact on the local environment and character of an area. - 12.4.5 The Council will monitor the number of holiday homes/lets in Copeland as there are concerns that large concentrations within rural villages can reduce

+- community cohesion and increase property values to the detriment of local residents.
+Unfortunately, this issue cannot be addressed through local planning policy at present. - 12.4.6 Proposals outside of sustainable settlements that require existing place bound assets, such as water based or forest activities or are for a change or diversification of existing use, will be considered where they provide valuable economic, social and health benefits and improve the tourism and lifestyle offer.
 Proposals will be assessed against their impact on the environment and local communities.

-Strategic Policy T1PU: Tourism Development The Local Plan supports the creation, enhancement and expansion of tourist attractions, new build visitor accommodation and infrastructure in line with the settlement hierarchy.
-All tourism development must be of an appropriate scale, located where the environment and infrastructure can accommodate the visitor impact, and where it does not result in unacceptable harm to environmental assets or the character of the area.
-Proposals for tourism development outside of defined settlements will be supported where: The proposal is for a specific activity or function that requires a location that cannot be accommodated for within the Principal Town, Key Service Centres or Local Service Centres; or The proposal enhances the borough's existing place bound assets; or The proposal is for the change of use, or diversification of an existing building, to provide overnight or longer stay visitor accommodation; or The proposal is for a farm diversification scheme in a rural area that will provide or enhance tourist provision.

-12.4.6 Copeland has a stretch of coastline that runs along its western edge with views out towards the Irish Sea and Scotland.
+Strategic Policy T1: Tourism Development

+The Local Plan will support the creation, enhancement and expansion of tourist attractions, new build visitor accommodation and infrastructure in locations consistent with the settlement hierarchy.

+All tourism development must be of an appropriate scale, located where the environment and infrastructure can accommodate the visitor impact, and where it does not result in unacceptable harm to environmental assets (including landscapes, heritage assets and biodiversity) or the character of the area.

+Proposals for tourism development outside of defined settlements will be supported where:

+- The proposal is for a specific activity or function that requires such a location; or - The proposal enhances Copeland's existing place bound assets; or - The proposal is for the change of use, or diversification of an existing building, to provide overnight or longer stay visitor accommodation; or - The proposal is for a farm diversification scheme in a rural area that will provide or enhance tourist provision. - 12.4.7 Copeland has a stretch of coastline that runs along its western edge with views out towards the Irish Sea and Scotland.
 Much of it is an area of natural beauty, home to wildlife and includes the St Bees and Whitehaven Heritage Coast.
-Criteria for the undeveloped coast is set out in policy-N8PU in the Natural Environment Chapter.
-Certain types of development that enhance Copeland's tourism offer may be acceptable along the developed coastline are set out in Policy T2PU.
+Criteria for the undeveloped coast is set out in Policy-N8 in the Natural Environment chapter.
+Certain types of development that enhance Copeland's tourism offer may be acceptable along the developed coastline such as those set out in Policy T2.
+When determining the acceptability of proposals consideration will be given to the Cumbria Coastal Strategy 2020 (or any document that replaces it).